Henri Reynders: World War II

 In undertaking the dangerous mission of rescuing as many Jews as possible from deportation, Dom Bruno found support among fellow monks at Mont-César, higher-ups in the Belgian church hierarchy, and even several family members, including his young nephew Michel Reynders (who was later knighted in Belgium).
 He built an underground network by establishing contacts with a number of existing resistance groups and individuals similarly engaged in rescue work.
 Several of these individuals, including van den Berg, paid with their lives for these humanitarian activities.
 Dom Bruno's major effort was finding families and institutions willing to hide Jews, especially Jewish children, in spite of the obvious risks.
 In this, he was most successful by appealing to the prospects' Christian faith and values.
 Consequently, many of the cooperating institutions were Catholic boarding schools, usually operating within the walls of convents or monasteries.
 Dom Bruno would personally accompany "his children" to their new homes or move them to new locations to prevent suspicion among villagers.

-He would frequently visit these children, providing a link with their parents who were also hiding, when not deported as was often the case.
-In addition to building and running his "underground railroad", Dom Bruno ensured that his charges were provided with false identification, including non-Jewish sounding names, and fake ration cards, as well as financial assistance to the rescuers.
+He would frequently visit these children, providing a link with their parents, who were also hiding, when not deported, as was often the case.
+In addition to building and running his "underground railroad", Dom Bruno ensured that his charges were provided with false identification, including non-Jewish-sounding names and fake ration cards, as well as financial assistance to the rescuers.
 These logistical concerns could only be met with the willing but risky cooperation of numerous city officials, civil servants, and generous donors.
 The Gestapo got wind of Father Bruno's activities and raided Mont César Abbey in 1944.
 Fortunately, Dom Bruno was away at the time.
-Following the unsuccessful raid, the monk went into hiding himself, trading his habit for civilian garb and sporting a beret to hide his tonsure.
+Following the unsuccessful raid, the monk went into hiding, trading his habit for civilian garb and sporting a beret to hide his tonsure.